sergeballif/sergeballif.github.io/_posts/2016-07-05-g-o-d-vs-steinitz.md

 Steinitz stopped.
 Whom was Golding addressing?
 He was alone in the alley.
 No voice responded, and Golding said no more.
 Had Steinitz been spotted or not?
 Steinitz slowly tucked and hurried back to his apartment.

 Now Steinitz was more confused than before.
 What or who was stockfish?
 What was a centi-pawn?
-Had he heard incorectly?
+Had he heard incorrectly?

 There was little time to process these questions before Golding returned.